 Working from home doesn’t change the basics

-But it is now a fact of life that organisations need to be able to reliably store, access, backup, and restore files to remote users as a matter of everyday practice.
+Whatever the working model, companies have to factor in their backup regime and it is now a fact of life that organisations need to be able to reliably store, access, and restore files to remote users as a matter of everyday practice.
 With that in mind, Wes van den Berg gives some advice: “Businesses should look to backup vendors that make it easy to manage a product remotely and let leaders make changes quickly and with minimal disruptions.”

 Servicing a home-based workforce may have allowed some key issues with organisations’ backup and restore processes to become visible, but perhaps those issues have been lurking for a long time, waiting to bubble up to the surface.
 Catch them early and deal with them, and they’re an opportunity.
 Carry on with the same old, same old, and sooner or later they turn around and bite you.